lancedaniel/AvatarQuoteApp/README.md

 ## Notes:
 - Daily Dose of Iroh is currently on version 1.00
 - only available for IOS
-- currently taken off app store b/c of copyright reasons
+- currently taken off app store because of copyright reasons

 #### License